-In New Delhi, India, the statistics around child disappearances are shocking: five youths have been reported missing in the Indian capital every day since 2010.
-Out of the 8,470 missing children, including 4,620 boys and 2,665 girls, around 1,800 are yet to be traced.
+In New Delhi, India, the number of child disappearances is staggering: five youths have been reported missing in the Indian capital every day since 2010.
+Out of the 8,470 missing children, including 4,620 boys and 2,665 girls, around 1,800 are yet to be found.

-Law enforcement, including local, national and international entities, have been empowered to confront this “form of modern slavery,” as the Polaris Project has described it.
-Now, a team of Parsons School of Design students are empowering potential victims, too.
-The students, Kate Wallace and Keiji Kimura, Design and Technology ’15, have designed a mobile game that teaches at-risk children in India survival skills to protect themselves against exploitation.
+To confront this issue, the Indian government, with the help of international agencies, has empowered law enforcement to aggressively combat sex traffickers.
+A team of Parsons School of Design students are taking a different approach: empowering would-be victims.
+Kate Wallace and Keiji Kimura, Design and Technology ’15, have designed a mobile game that teaches at-risk children in India survival skills to protect themselves against exploitation.

 “The app is called BeyondABC because our target demographic needs an education beyond academics,” Wallace says.
 “They need to be equipped with the necessary life skills to protect themselves from dangerous situations.”

 To get BeyondABC into the hands of young people, Wallace and Kimura partnered with DataWind, a company that designs tablets for kids without access to traditional schooling, as well as nonprofit organizations Sewing New Futures and The Children’s Organization of Southeast Asia.
 This collaborative approach, coupled with a commitment to socially engaged design, informed the creation of BeyondABC.

 “The culture at The New School is very focused on social justice,” Wallace says.
 “Being in this environment has greatly inspired our work to make things that are not only delightful and engaging, but also make an impact on the world.”